 The bigger picture for new economy stocks

 Taking a longer view, we believe that a substantial share of EM earnings growth will be driven by stocks in industries that are beneficiaries of the work- and shop-from-home shift, such as semiconductors, technology hardware, e-commerce, and media and entertainment.
 In our view, well-managed new economy EM companies with strong business models will continue to provide fertile long-term investment opportunities.
-However, our experiences as active investors show us that changes in the makeup of the EM equity universe are to be expected, and given this dynamic nature of EM, a focus on longer-term secular growth drivers is best suited for the asset class.
+However, our experiences as active investors show us that changes in the makeup of the EM equity universe are to be expected, and given this dynamic nature of EM, a future-focused approach that emphasizes longer-term secular growth drivers is best suited for the asset class.
 No matter how quickly the investment landscape evolves in the years ahead, our goal is to help investors realize the possibilities.

 Investing involves risks, including the potential loss of principal.
 Financial markets are volatile and can fluctuate significantly in response to company, industry, political, regulatory, market, or economic developments.
 These risks are magnified for investments made in emerging markets.
 Currency risk is the risk that fluctuations in exchange rates may adversely affect the value of a portfolio’s investments.